giltene/wrk2/README.md

   latency reporting is significantly more accurate (as in "correct") than that of wrk's current (Nov.
 2014) execution model.

+  It is important to note that in wrk2's current constant-throughput implementation, measured latencies are [only] accurate to a +/- ~1 msec granularity, due to OS sleep time behavior.

   wrk2 is currently in experimental/development mode, and may well be merged into wrk in the future if others see fit to adopt it's changes.